MohilKadakia/can-log-grapher/docs/SetupGuide.md

 The main.py file should open up an application for you to upload parsed CAN files to.

-To access a graph of this, you must run the docker-compose command, and go to `localhost:3000`.
-From the page you can access a Grafana dashboard that will graph the datapoints given.
+To access a graph of this, you must run the docker-compose command (as shown above in step 5 of the installation), and go to `localhost:3000`.
+It will prompt you to sign in, the sign in information is:

+**Username:** uwfe

+**Password:** uwfepassword

+From the page you can access a Grafana dashboard that will graph the datapoints.

 ### Deactivation Steps
 Docker doesn't close when you close the terminal.
 To ensure that the container shuts down you must run this command in the `src` folder: